Things to Do This Winter in Southern Indiana

 In our region, weather can be a hit or a miss (no pun intended), but we definitely have a good amount of "warmer" days in the winter season.
 Rates are cheaper, you get to go outside and be active, and we have fantastic courses.
 What's not to love?

-If you want the best culinary experience in town that your taste buds will thank you for then MESA, A Collaborative Kitchen is the place to go.
+If you want the best culinary experience in town that your taste buds will thank you for, then MESA, A Live Dining Show is the place to go.
 You'll get a hands-on demonstration from a superb local chef as well as a 3-5 course meal.
 Be sure to check out their upcoming events and your kids may enjoy a class at MESA Kids Cooking School!

 Once you're done shopping locally, go ahead and dine locally whether it's for carry-out or dine-in.
 These restaurants even have heated patios like La Catrina, Parlour, Union Restaurant & Gameyard, Pearl Street Taphouse, The Exchange Pub + Kitchen, and Floyd County Brewing Co.